Movers and SHAKERS

 The Coinbase Nasdaq Listing Offers a Diversified Equity Investment in Crypto-Growth

 Coinbase (COIN) is set to go public on the Nasdaq today as a direct listing.
 The company isn’t raising any new capital as a corporation would under a more common IPO.
-Instead, the U.S.-based cryptocurrency exchange has a price set at $250 per share which would provide it a valuation of $65 billion.
-This valuation would make it the more valuable than Nasdaq ($NDAQ) and roughly even with the NYSE ($ICE).
+Instead, the privately held, U.S.-based cryptocurrency exchange has a price set at $250 per share which would provide it a valuation of $65 billion.
+This valuation would make it more valuable than Nasdaq ($NDAQ) and roughly even with the NYSE ($ICE).

-The days leading to the public market availability of shares of Coinbase saw many cryptocurrencies, including the highly valued Bitcoin ($BTC), and the highly adored Dogecoin (DOGE) broke new records as they continued to rise partly in anticipation of today’s market opening.
+The days leading to the public market availability of shares of Coinbase saw many cryptocurrencies, including the highly valued Bitcoin ($BTC), and the highly adored Dogecoin (DOGE) break new records as they continued to rise partly in anticipation of today’s market opening.
 The one triple-digit gainer over the past five trading days was Ripple (XRP), gaining 104.5%.
 Over the past week, the spike in cryptos demonstrates the expectation that bringing the largest crypto-exchange public further legitimizes digitally created money transactions.

 Data Source: Barchart.com

 Companies involved in blockchain include Taal Distributed Information Technologies (TAALF).
 TAAL provides a wide range of Blockchain/Crypto-related services, including transaction processing, pool management, data storage solutions, and blockchain computing.
 Their primary focus is on the global adoption of Bitcoin SV (original Bitcoin).
 TAAL’s vision is ‘New Innovations for the New Economy.”